 Working with the bioterrorism epidemiologist and/or the Office of Emergency Preparedness, the Fellow will participate in bioterrorism and emergency preparedness and response activities, including case investigation of zoonotic diseases associated with bioterrorism, and ongoing swine and avian influenza planning activities.
-Working with the State Public Health Veterinarian, who serve as a liaison between MDH and Minnesota's animal health agencies, the Fellow will participate in zoonotic infectious disease planning.
+Working with the State Public Health Veterinarian, who serve as a liaison between MDH and Minnesota's animal health agencies, the Fellow will participate in zoonotic infectious disease planning including but not limited planning for response to H5N1 introduction into swine operations.

 For the current high path avian influenza outbreak in Minnesota poultry, the ZDU is monitoring the health of poultry workers in contact with infected flocks.
-In 2022, we monitored over 650 workers for respiratory symptoms and tested 23 symptomatic people.
-No cases of HPAI were identified.
+Since 2022, we monitored over 2000 workers for respiratory symptoms and tested ~100 symptomatic people who were exposed to positive poultry, cattle and companion animals.
+To date, no cases of H5N1 were identified.
 The fellow would be involved with this response.